-It’s Time To Fall In Love With This Vibrant, Underrated Canadian Metropolis
+Fall in Love With This Vibrant, Underrated Canadian Metropolis

 They say there are two kinds of Canadians: those who live in Toronto and those who hate Toronto.
 Growing up four hours away in Ottawa, I was decidedly in the dislike camp.

-But then something strange happened: I moved here, and it shattered every preconceived notion about Ontario’s cultural hub.
+But then something strange happened: I moved here for six months, and it shattered every preconceived notion about Ontario’s cultural hub.
 Well, except the part about the Leafs (curse you, Tie Domi!).

 I learned that while Toronto has some scary skyscrapers, its 19th-century Victorian buildings are charming as hell.
-The outdoor spaces are expansive and endlessly explorable, especially when taking advantage of the cannabis culture which allows you to partake in public greenspaces.
-Weekends are packed with events, and the bars are incredible.
+The outdoor spaces are expansive and endlessly explorable, especially when taking advantage of the cannabis culture which allows you to partake in public.
+In non-Covid times, weekends are packed with events and the bars are incredible.
 The people are neighbo(u)rly amidst the hustle and bustle, and yes, the food is stupidly good… though nobody ever questioned that last part.

-In a time when overseas tourism is on pause, North American travel is undoubtedly going to bounce.
+In a time when overseas tourism is on pause, North American travel is undoubtedly going to bounce back.
 When it does, Toronto is a city just waiting for you to fall in love with it.
-For a look at what gives this unique Canadian metropolis its verve, I spoke to prominent locals, including one of the city’s top purveyors of fun, a chef revolutionizing institutional food, a rising rap star, a cannabis exec, and a guy writing a book about the future of Toronto sports.
-These luminaries love Toronto.
-Here’s why you should too.
+For a look at what gives this unique Canadian metropolis its verve, here’s the lowdown on Toronto’s parks, neighborhoods, restaurants, and more.

-“The neighborhoods that exist here that hold indie documentary festivals or community-based festivals with food and vendors … make you feel like the city is a walkable museum full of history and story,” Sloane said.
+"The neighborhoods make you feel like the city is a walkable museum full of history and story,” said Tygr Willy, aka Ty Sloane, a non-binary Anishinaabe-Chinese performer, activist, and curator at Pride Toronto.

-Sloane's curated itinerary goes a little something like this: “My personal favorite places to go [include] getting mango lassi in the east end in Little India, watching drive-in movies in Christie Pits [Park], smoking a jay and playing music in Trinity Bellwoods [Park], or taking a ferry ride to the Toronto Islands and going to Hanlan’s [Point Beach] and being in your full naked glory,” they said.
+Sloane's perfect day in Toronto looks a little something like this: "Getting mango lassi in the east end in Little India, watching drive-in movies in Christie Pits Park, smoking a jay and playing music in Trinity Bellwoods Park, or taking a ferry ride to the Toronto Islands and going to Hanlan’s [Point Beach] and being in your full naked glory,” they said.